Delhi has wonderful ashrams

 The ashram follows the teachings of the Mother and Sri Aurobindo.
 It’s an intensely spiritual ashram, ideal for devotees and anyone wishing to seek truth from within.
 It has limited accommodation for those willing to participate in the daily activities.

-The ashram does offer many workshops open to the public, such as daily yoga classes and yoga teacher training (ideal if you are staying in the area).
-There’s also an ayurvedic health centre, dining hall, library and shop which visitors can use.
+The ashram does offer many workshops open to the public, yoga classes and yoga teacher training (ideal if you are staying in the area).
+There’s also an Ayurvedic health centre, dining hall, library and shop which visitors can use.

 2. Zorba the Buddha